Cat Vaccines – The Benefits

 Feline infectious peritonitis – this is caused by a virus known as coronavirus and leads to death.
 Although the coronvirus is very common and usually does not cause much trouble, it can mutate and it is this new strain which becomes FIP.

 Feline immunodeficiency virus – As the name suggests it is a virus which affects the immune system.
-Weakening it so that over time, the cat finds it harder and harder to fight off even the most common place virus.
+Weakening it so that over time, the cat finds it harder and harder to fight off even the most common virus.
 Often cats who contract FIV can lead healthy lives for many years, with only symptoms showing later on in life.
-However because the immune system also prevent illness from forming, cats with FIV may contract far more illnesses during their life time.
+However because the immune system also prevents illnesses from developing, felines with FIV may contract far more cat health problems during their life time.

-The use of cat vaccines to help protect your cat should be something every new cat owner has done within the first few weeks of owning a new cat.
-Kittens should be vaccinated from week 12 as this is when their natural immunity from their mother’s milk starts to wane.
+The use of cat vaccines should be something every new cat owner has done within the first few weeks of owning their new pet.
+Kittens should be vaccinated from week 12 as this is when their natural immunity from their mother's milk starts to reduce.

-I can’t underestimate how important protecting your cat is from these horrible illnesses is.
-I recently experienced one of them and nearly lost my two cats even though they were vaccinated.
-In fact let me say that because viruses mutate and change all the time just like the human flu, having some of these vaccinations may not prevent your cat from getting ill but it will give them a better chance of surviving it because their immune system is ready for a similar virus.
-Read my experience of the Calicivirus here.
+I can't overestimate how important protecting your cat from these horrible illnesses is.
+I recently experienced one of them and nearly lost my two kitties!
+In fact let me say that because viruses mutate and change all the time (just like human flu) having some of these cat vaccinations may not completely prevent your kitty from getting ill, but it will give them a better chance of surviving because their immune system is ready for a similar virus.
+Read my experience of the Calicivirus here which highlights why cat vaccines should be an essential part of any good cat care regime.